psychemedia/storytelling-notes/farmer_and_boggart.md

 "Well," said the Devil, "thou art an honest Clown.
 Sow Turnips in abundance; I will guard them from the Storm, and will not hail upon them.
 But understand thoroughly; I retain for my Share that which shall be above Ground; thou shalt have all that is below.

 "Work, Villain, work.
-I am off to tempt the Heretics; their Souls are dainty Morsels when broiled on the Coals.4 My Lord Lucifer has the Colic; they will make a Tid-bit for him."
+I am off to tempt the Heretics; their Souls are dainty Morsels when broiled on the Coals. `[broiled, etc. There is here intended an allusion to the actual burning of heretics, as well as cooking them for the  devil.
+In ii.
+4 Lucifer is said to have  eaten the soul of a sergeant fricasseed for  breakfast, and to have got the colic  from it.]` My Lord Lucifer has the Colic; they will make a Tid-bit for him."

-When the time of Gathering was come, the Devil appeared on the Ground with a Squadron of waiting5 Devilkins.
+When the time of Gathering was come, the Devil appeared on the Ground with a Squadron of waiting `[Fr. de chambre = 'half-grown,' according to a quotation from Les Contes d'Eutrapel, c.
+19 fin.: "Une paire de diables de chambre et my-creus."]` Devilkins.
 There, finding the Labourer and his Men, he began to cut and gather the Leaves of the Turnips.
 After him the Labourer dug and pulled up the big Turnips, and put them into Sacks.
 So they all go off together to Market.
 The Labourer sold his Turnips very well; the Devil sold nothing, and, what was worse, they jeered at him publicly.

 "I see very well, Villain," said the Devil, "that I have been cheated by thee.
 I will make an End of the Business between thee and me.
 The Bargain shall be that we will clapperclaw one another, and whichever of us two shall first give in shall quit his Share of the Field.
 That shall be wholly the Property of the Conqueror.
 Our Meeting shall be adjourned to this day Week.
 Away, Villain, I will claw thee like the Devil.

-"I was going to tempt those Pilferers, the Catchpoles, Embroilers of

-3 Fertur in Evangelic: "Talis eligit qui an allusion to the actual burning of herepejus eligit."
-The choice of the worse, tics, as well as cooking them for the cursed in the Gospel, seems to be the devil.
-In ii.
-4 Lucifer is said to have choosing of Barabbas instead of Christ eaten the soul of a sergeant fricasseed for (H. Estienne).
-There is also a punning breakfast, and to have got the colic allusion to a proverb : from it.

-II est mot dit (jnaudif) en 1'Evangile : * Ff' * chambre = « half - grown,'

-' Tel choisit qui prend le pire.' according to a quotation from Les Contes

-(FEutrapel, c. \<) fin. : "Une paire de

-4 broiled, etc. There is here intended diables de chambre et my cross"

-Causes, Notaries, Forgers and prevaricating Advocates; but they have sent me Word through an Interpreter, that they are all mine already.
+"I was going to tempt those Pilferers, the Catchpoles, Embroilers of Causes, Notaries, Forgers and prevaricating Advocates; but they have sent me Word through an Interpreter, that they are all mine already.
 Moreover Lucifer is tired of their Souls, and generally sends them to the slovenly Devils in the Kitchen, except when they are highly seasoned.

-"I am told that there is no Breakfast like a Student's, no Dinner like a Lawyer's, no Bever6 like a Vine-dresser's, no Supper like a Merchant's, no Second Supper 7 like a Chambermaid's; and none of all these Meals like a cowled Hobgoblin's.8 It is quite true.
+"I am told that there is no Breakfast like a Student's, no Dinner like a Lawyer's, no Bever `[Fr. ressiner.

-"In fact, Lord Lucifer takes at all his Meals Hobgoblins as his first Course; and he used to breakfast off Students, but, alas ! by some Misfortune, I know not what, they have for some Years past added the Holy Bible to their Studies.
-For this Reason we cannot draw one of them to the Devil; and I believe that if the Hypocrite Monks do not help us, by taking their St. Paul from their Hands by Threats, Revilings, Force, Violence and Burnings, we shall get no more to nibble at down below.9

-"He generally dines off Lawyers, Perverters of Right, and Robbers of the Poor; and he has them in abundance.
-But one gets tired of eating the same Dish every day.

-"A short time ago he said in full Chapter that he should like to eat the Soul of a Cowled one who had forgotten to recommend himself10 in his Sermon; and he promised double Pay and a first-rate Appointment to any one who would bring him one piping hot.11 We all of us set out in Quest of one, but we got nothing by it; they do all warn the noble Ladies to give to their Convent.

-"He has given up his Bever 12 ever since he suffered so. much from the Colic; this came on from his Purveyors, Sutlers, Grill -men and Sausage - sellers having been villainously maltreated in the northern Countries.13

-6 Fr. ressiner.
 Cf. i.
-5. From recti~ Cymbalum Mundi, which drove him to cinium (Du Cange). suicide.

-7 Fr. regoubillonner.
-10 recommend himself to the charity of

-8 Fr.
+5. From recticinium (Du Cange).]` like a Vine-dresser's, no Supper like a Merchant's, no Second Supper `[Fr. regoubillonner.]` like a Chambermaid's; and none of all these Meals like a cowled Hobgoblin's. `[Fr.
 Farfadets.
-Rabelais uses this his hearers.

-word of monks, with a reference to the u piping hot, Fr. de broc en bouc =

-story hinted at in ii.
+Rabelais uses this word of monks, with a reference to the story hinted at in ii.
 7, n.
 51 and iii.
-10, mod.
-Fr. de broche en bouche.

-23. Cf. also the proverb : 12 Fr. ressieuner, like ressiner above =

-reciner, Lat. re-coenare.
-Nil mendicatis sociorum dulcms oms.
+10, 23.
+Cf. also the proverb: Nil mendicatis sociorum dulcius offis.]` It is quite true.

+"In fact, Lord Lucifer takes at all his Meals Hobgoblins as his first Course; and he used to breakfast off Students, but, alas ! by some Misfortune, I know not what, they have for some Years past added the Holy Bible to their Studies.
+For this Reason we cannot draw one of them to the Devil; and I believe that if the Hypocrite Monks do not help us, by taking their St. Paul from their Hands by Threats, Revilings, Force, Violence and Burnings, we shall get no more to nibble at down below. `[Rabelais must have been very angry to trust himself to write a sentence like this.
+It is putting quite plainly what poor Des Periers put obscurely in the Cymbalum Mundi, which drove him to  suicide.]`

+"He generally dines off Lawyers, Perverters of Right, and Robbers of the Poor; and he has them in abundance.
+But one gets tired of eating the same Dish every day.

+"A short time ago he said in full Chapter that he should like to eat the Soul of a Cowled one who had forgotten to recommend himself `[recommend himself to the charity of his hearers.]` in his Sermon; and he promised double Pay and a first-rate Appointment to any one who would bring him one piping hot. `[piping hot, Fr. de broc en bouc = mod.
+Fr. de broche en bouche.]` We all of us set out in Quest of one, but we got nothing by it; they do all warn the noble Ladies to give to their Convent.
-u Duchat sees here an allusion to the

-9 Rabelais must have been very angry suppression of the religious orders in to trust himself to write a sentence like England in the reign of Henry VIII. this.
-It is putting quite plainly what The monks are styled the devil's purpoor Des Periers put obscurely in the veyors.
+"He has given up his Bever `[Fr. ressieuner, like ressiner above = reciner, Lat. re-coenare.]` ever since he suffered so. much from the Colic; this came on from his Purveyors, Sutlers, Grill -men and Sausage - sellers having been villainously maltreated in the northern Countries. `[Duchat sees here an allusion to the suppression of the religious orders in England in the reign of Henry VIII.
+The monks are styled the devil's purveyors.]`

-CHAP.
-XLVI

-PANTAGRUEL

-195

 "He makes a good Supper off Merchants, Usurers, Apothecaries, Forgers, Coiners, Adulterators of Wares; and sometimes, when he is in a good Humour, he makes a Second Supper off Serving-maids, who after drinking their Masters' good Wine fill up the Cask with stinking Water.

 "Work, Villain, work on.
-I am going to tempt the Students of Trebizonde14 to leave their Fathers and Mothers, to renounce the ordinary Life of a Citizen,15 to emancipate themselves from the Edicts of our King, to live in underground Liberty,16 to despise every one, to scoff at all the World, and taking the fine and jovial little Cap 17 of poetic Innocence,18 to turn themselves into Gentlemen Hobgoblins."
+I am going to tempt the Students of Trebizonde `[Trebizonde = Paris, deriving the word from τράπεζα,, and hinting at the gormandising life of the monks.]` to leave their Fathers and Mothers, to renounce the ordinary Life of a Citizen, `[Fr. police = Gk. πολιτεία, life of a citizen.]` to emancipate themselves from the Edicts of our King, to live in underground Liberty, `[in underground Liberty, i.e. in the unconstrained and unseen license of the cloister.

-14 Trebizonde = Paris, deriving the word from rpaire^a, and hinting at the gormandising life of the monks.

-15 Fr. police = Gk.
-TroXtreta, life of a citizen.

-16 in undergrozind Liberty j i.e. in the unconstrained and unseen license of the cloister.
 Cf. iv.
 Epist.
 Ded. n.
-21.

-17 Fr. beguin, used to denote the hood of the monks.
-The word seems to be a corruption of denin, benigne, alluding to the charity and innocence professed by the orders of monks.
+21.]` to despise every one, to scoff at all the World, and taking the fine and jovial little Cap `[Fr. beguin, used to denote the hood of the monks.
+The word seems to be a corruption of benin, benigne, alluding to the charity and innocence professed by the orders of monks.]` of poetic Innocence, `[Fr. innocence poetique, παρὰ προσδοκίαν for license poetique.]` to turn themselves into Gentlemen Hobgoblins."

-18 Fr. innocence poetique, irapa irpoa-

-for license poetique

 CHAPTER XLVII